 - (1) Actual revenues include tax-related settlements exceeding \$10 million each. - (2) Revised on December 4, 2012. - (3) See discussion below.
-The Executive Office for Administration and Finance currently projects that tax-related settlements and judgments exceeding \$10 million each will be \$100 million in fiscal 2018. - (4) Revised on January 12, 2018, including \$100 million for tax-related settlements and judgments exceeding \$10 million each.
+The Executive Office for Administration and Finance currently projects that tax-related settlements and judgments exceeding \$10 million will be \$100 million in fiscal 2018.

 On January 12, 2017, a fiscal 2018 consensus tax revenue estimate of \$27.072 billion was agreed upon by the Secretary of Administration and Finance and the chairs of the House and Senate Committees on Ways and Means.
 The fiscal 2018 consensus tax revenue estimate represents revenue growth of 3.9% from the fiscal 2017 estimate of \$26.056 billion.
 The \$27.072 billion figure included allocations of \$2.395 billion for pension funding, \$1.007 billion in dedicated sales tax receipts for the MBTA, \$841 million in dedicated sales tax receipts for the MSBA and \$22.9 million for the Workforce Training Fund.
 The total amount of off-budget allocations was \$4.368 billion.
 Accordingly, after taking into account these off-budget allocations the Secretary and Committee chairs agreed that \$22.704 billion would be the maximum amount of tax revenue available for the fiscal 2018 budget and they based their respective budget recommendations on that number.
 On July 17, 2017, the Governor approved the fiscal 2018 budget, which assumed total tax revenues of \$26.504 billion (excluding tax-related settlements and judgments), based on the consensus estimate of \$27.072 billion adjusted down by \$749 million (including a \$35 million reduction on account of a change in the return filing deadline for corporate and business taxpayers and an \$83 million increase from the personal Part B tax rate reduction not triggering, as assumed in the consensus update), and up by \$181 million for the incremental impact of various tax law changes.
-On January 12, 2018, the Secretary of Administration and Finance revised the Fiscal Year 2018 state tax revenue estimate upward by \$157 million, from \$26.504 billion to \$26.661 billion, to reflect strong year-to-date performance in the category of income tax withholding.
+On October 13, 2017, the Secretary of Administration and Finance announced that the fiscal 2018 estimate of \$26.504 billion was being kept unchanged.